arashsm79/arashsm79.github.io/about.md

 permalink: /about/
 ---

-A blog to quickly dump public stuff I want to share with everyone.
+A blog to quickly dump public stuff.